 All these definitions are derived from the Oxford English Dictionary, a website I am most grateful that the Oberlin College library has a subscription to, and not just for the purpose of this very long entry.

-I. Fool (n./adj.) — one deficit in judgement or sense, a term of endearment or pity, one who professionally counterfeits, one who is silly, one who parts with money.
+I. Fool (n./adj.) — one deficit in judgment or sense, a term of endearment or pity, one who professionally counterfeits, one who is silly, one who parts with money.

 II.
 Fool (v.) — to act weak-minded, to dupe or trifle with, to delude or trick.